 Even though the texts of Joshua and Judges represent an understanding of God-ordained, God-ordered violence, there is and always has been an alternative biblical vision of who God is and therefore, who the people of God should be.

-- A counter-cultural witness embedded in Scripture tells a story of the God who is “merciful and gracious, slow to anger and abounding in steadfast love and faithfulness” (Exodus 34, Nehemiah 9, Psalms 86, 103, 145).
+- A counter-cultural witness woven through Scripture tells a story of the God who is “merciful and gracious, slow to anger and abounding in steadfast love and faithfulness” (Exodus 34, Nehemiah 9, Psalms 86, 103, 145).

 It is only when we read Scripture through this kind of alternative lens that we can re-read, re-frame, re-consider what is truly true for our believing and for our living.

 Brian McLaren admits (as we must) that even though, throughout history, people of faith have perpetuated violence in God’s name, Jesus Christ has created a new way by showing us God’s way of peace.